sadanand-singh/Blog/posts/puzzle1.rst

-If the man decided to go back, he would have met the train at the entrance of tunnel (i.e The man would have travelled 0.25 of the tunnel).
+If the man decided to go back, he would have met the train at the entrance of tunnel (i.e The man would have traveled 0.25 of the tunnel).
 Instead, if man went forward- by the time train would have reached at the entrance of tunnel, the man would have been at the 0.25+0.25 = 0.5 of tunnel.
 Hence, according to the second condition, the